tjesi/tjesi.github.io/_pages/about.md

 I am also a Security and Cryptography Expert at the cybersecurity company [Pone Biometrics](https://ponebiometrics.com).

-My main foci of research are lattice-based cryptography and zero-knowledge protocols.
-My interests generally span the areas of post-quantum cryptography, advanced signatures, multiparty computation, homomorphic encryption, electronic voting, and secure implementation.
+My research focuses on lattice-based cryptography as a foundation for advanced digital signatures and zero-knowledge protocols.
+More broadly, I am interested in post-quantum cryptography, secure multiparty computation, homomorphic encryption, electronic voting, and secure implementations.

 I am a member of the [International Association for Cryptologic Research](https://iacr.org) (IACR).